For the 2025 IDXC this will serve as your real time presenter bio information

 Starting all over in DXing, Barrie began his march to DXCC in March of 1991.
 That took seven months.
 By the summer of 2000, he had 300 countries confirmed on SSB, running 100 Watts or less.
 In 2016 he worked Heard Island for Number 339 and seven years later, Crozet Island became the last one: Number 340.
 Today Barrie is still on the air almost daily, working FT8 and adding band-fillers and other modes.

 Barrie is a retired aerospace engineer, having worked for North American Aviation, Autonetics, Collins Radio, Rockwell International, and others.
-He is credited with two design patents in in nuclear medicine and over 30 years with the Boeing Company.
+He is credited with two design patents in nuclear medicine and over 30 years with the Boeing Company.
 He is a Life Member of ARRL, a Sixty-year and Diamond Club Member, a Member of the Maxim Society, and he holds a No. 1 Honor Roll Award for Phone.

 Steve Allred, NC6R.
 I first became interested in radio around age of 12 thanks to my Great Uncle (K6KLH/sk).